 It’s it’s dry, it’s fun.
 If it’s wet, it’s wild and fun.
 Either way, there’s mud pits and female mud wrestling!

-No matter that the weather, the crazy and colorful infield scene thrives the first Saturday in May In 2021, the event is back on its traditional day, which is May 1.
-The infield will be open for fans at 50-60% capacity.
+No matter that the weather, the crazy and colorful infield scene thrives the first Saturday in May In 2022, the event is back on Saturday, May 7.
+The price for infield tickets is $75.

-The actual horse racing aspect for the infield party people is an afterthought, simply the excuse, similar to Jimmy Buffett concerts.
+The actual horse racing aspect for the infield party people is an afterthought, simply the excuse, making this similar to Jimmy Buffett concerts.

 The craziness happens all over the infield but the primary partying action is the Third Turn Party.
 Elsewhere, people stake out spots for personal partying, wearing those big Kentucky Derby hats and having plenty of mint juleps by their side.

 The Derby, though, it more than a one-afternoon affair.
 Leading up the first Saturday of May are two days of pre-party events called the Crown Royal Festival in the Field.

 Entry to the infield concert, which takes place on the Infield Club.
 Music starts at 11 a.m.
 The GA ticket for the Derby is $80 ($70 in advance); a two-day ticket is $105.